Grub-Fortress/grub_fortress/README.md

 ### Q: Why did you make the mod?
 A: No reason at all to be honest, just made it for fun

+### Q: Why is the mod full of unoriginal ideas
+A: idk, just though these ideas would be cool, like i said, I'm just makin a sourcemod for fun

 ### uhh, i guess i might add more questions later

 ## Credits